jmpstart/vamos/.vamos/README.md

 * provide `wd` capability like `wd -! <label>: <comment>` to enter/add a `wd` database entry with a playground label
 * make `wd bd:` change to the labeled working directory
+* add a toy utility to display a README.md file from github